 For people faced with the tragic loss of an eye from trauma, tumor or infection, Oculoplastic surgeon Dr. Amiya Prasad, M.D. can perform artificial eye surgery using the latest biomaterials such as hydroxyapatite to create an aesthetic and functional appearing eye.

 - Injury / Physical trauma to the eye

 What to Expect During Artificial Eye Surgery

-Artificial eyes are ocular prostheses made from cryolite glass or plastic acrylic.
+Artificial eyes or prosthetic eyes are ocular prostheses made from cryolite glass or plastic acrylic.
 Dr. Prasad uses the latest biomaterials, such as hydroxyapatite, to create aesthetically-pleasing and functional-appearing artificial eyes.
 Hydroxyapatite is a naturally occurring substance that is very well accepted by the body.
-State of the art artistic implants are available that can be matched precisely to the functioning eye.
+State of the art artistic implants are available that can be matched precisely to the healthy eye.

 It must also be said that though the pupil area of the artificial eye may appear quite similar in color to your existing eye, the pupil will not react as it normally would when there is a change in light.

 Oral antibiotics and antibiotic eye drops may be prescribed as maintenance treatment after artificial eye surgery, but this will depend on your surgeon.

 Feel free to contact us at any of our offices and set up a consultation with Dr. Amiya Prasad.
 Our staff will be happy to assist you with hotel accommodations and travel arrangements in New York City or Garden City, New York if needed.
 Please note, that we have several members of our staff who are fluent in Spanish should this be desired.